elliott-diy/Weather2Geo/README.md

 ## Data Sources

 * **City List**: [GeoNames `cities15000.txt`](https://download.geonames.org/export/dump/)
-* **Weather**: [MSN Weather API](https://www.msn.com/en-ca/weather) - same backend as the Windows widget
+* **Weather**: [MSN Weather API](https://www.msn.com/en-ca/weather) — same backend as the Windows widget

 ---

 ## Disclaimer

 This tool is for ethical, educational OSINT use only.
-Don’t be a creep, respect privacy and legal boundaries.
+Don’t be a creep.
+Respect privacy and legal boundaries.